ehlesp/smallab-k8s-pve-guide/G011 - Host hardening 05 ~ Proxmox VE services.md

 3. Check either with `htop` or `systemctl` that the `pve-ha-crm` and `pve-ha-lrm` services are not running.
 Corosync wasn't running since your node is a standalone one.

-> [!WARNING]
-> **Do not attempt to disable the `pve-cluster` daemon**\
-> [The Proxmox VE documentation explicitly says](https://pve.proxmox.com/wiki/Service_daemons#pve-cluster) that this service is **needed** even when not running a cluster.

 ## Considerations

+These are a couple of things to be aware of regarding Proxmox VE services.

 ### Errors in the `apt upgrade` process

 Disabling or masking PVE related services may provoke errors during the `apt upgrade` process of Proxmox VE packages, as it can happen with the `pve-manager` when `apt` does not find the `spiceproxy` daemon available.
-The update process of some of those PVE packages may expect a certain service to be present or running in the system, and they may try to restart them as part of the update process.
+The update process for some of those PVE packages may expect a certain service to be present or running in the system, and they may try to restart them as part of the update process.

 You should expect these error happening anytime you run an update of your system, although your Proxmox VE standalone node should keep on running just fine.
 Any time you end an upgrade process with errors, try the command `sudo apt autoremove` to make `apt` or `dpkg` treat them somehow.

 ### View of services running in the Proxmox VE node

-The Proxmox VE web console has a view, at the node level, where you can see the current status of the Proxmox VE-related service units running in your host.
+The Proxmox VE web console has a `System` view, at the PVE node level, where you can see the current status of the Proxmox VE-related service units running in your host.

 ![PVE web console's System view](images/g011/pve_web_console_system_services_view.webp "PVE web console's System view")

 For example, notice how the `corosync`, `pve-ha-crm` and `pve-ha-lrm` services are reported _dead_ with their systemd units _disabled_.
-Meanwhile, the `spiceproxy` service is listed as _disabled_ with its systemd unit _masked_ (which explains why its line has been rendered in a light gray color) .
+Meanwhile, the `spiceproxy` service is greyed out as _disabled_ with its systemd unit _masked_.

 > [!IMPORTANT]
 > **The System view only shows PVE-related services**\
-> The services shown in this System view are only the ones Proxmox VE is directly concerned with.
-Other services running in your PVE host will not appear here.
+> The services shown in this `System` view are only the ones Proxmox VE is directly concerned with.
+Other system services running in your PVE host will not appear listed here.

 ## Relevant system paths